title banner for Derbyshire UK - Derbyshire and Peak District GuideBuxton

 Lower Buxton is where the majority of shops are, including the two shopping arcades, Cavendish and Spring Gardens.
 Spring Gardens is pedestrianised.
 Buxton boasts a wide range of shops from Waitrose, Marks & Spencer, as well as some of the best in specialist designer boutiques.
 The Cavendish Arcade is a unique and vibrant mix of craft, fashion, antiques and books.
 Buxton’s Market days are Tuesday and Saturday on The Market Place in Higher Buxton.
 There is also a monthly Farmers' Market in the Pavilion Gardens and an annual Continental Market bristling with traders from across Europe.

-Tourist Information for Buxton
+Tourist Information for Buxton.
+Buxton attractions and activities

 How to get to Buxton

-Buxton is a good base for exploring the western and southern part of the Peak District as there are direct bus services to many of the popular tourist attractions including Bakewell, Castleton, Haddon Hall a nd Chatsworth.
+Buxton is a good base for exploring the western and southern part of the Peak District as there are direct bus services to many of the popular tourist attractions including Bakewell, Castleton, Haddon Hall and Chatsworth.
 Getting there is easy as there is a Train service from Stockport and Manchester and a National Express coach service from London

 By Car